-After being a country for nearly 250 years, and seeing examples throughout history, is there not yet a definitive answer as to what makes the economy work?
+After being a country for nearly 250 years, and seeing examples throughout history, is there not yet a definitive answer for the U.S. as to what makes the economy work?

-I ask this on the heels of viewing ABC’s This Week with Christiane Amanpour this Sunday morning.
+I ask this on the heels of viewing Christiane Amanpour on CNN on a recent Sunday morning.
 On the episode, we had the same old tired rhetoric with the stodgy Republican saying “cut taxes” and the uncomfortable Democrat saying “create government programs”.
 I often just turn these programs off now because it is the same “solution” each week with similar words coming out of the partisan mouth of the week.

 But I wondered today: After all of this time of being a country, and examples throughout history, isn’t there yet a definitive answer for what makes an economy work?
 Can we not look at times when the economy was growing and thriving and say, “That’s it.
 That worked!
 Let’s do it again.”